 - Dedicated parking in a dirt lot off E. Santiago Canyon Road (Aerial map of parking on the Coastkeeper website)

-- Hours are 7am-4pm Tuesday through Saturday (CLOSED Sunday and Monday) – these are new hours as of October 2013
+- Hours are 8am-4pm Tuesday through Saturday (CLOSED Sunday and Monday)

 - See the Garden’s photo journal of how it looked when it started out progressing to today.